nlpaueb/verify-refine-repass/README.md

 # AUEB-Archimedes at RIRAG-2025: Is obligation concatenation really all you need?

-This repository contains Jupyter Notebooks describing our systems for the RIRAG-2025 shared task.
+This repository contains Python scripts describing our systems for the RIRAG-2025 shared task.
 It is designed to support research in RAG (Retrieval-Augmented Generation) systems.
 This project leverages a combination of statistical and neural retrieval techniques, neural rerankers, and advanced generative models, with a focus on optimizing performance for the RePASs evaluation metric.

 ## Prerequisites